spaansba/ForesightJS/README.md

 [![npm downloads](https://img.shields.io/npm/dt/js.foresight.svg)](https://www.npmjs.com/package/js.foresight)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-ForesightJS is an free and open-source JavaScript library that predicts user intent by analyzing mouse movements and trajectories.
-It allows developers to prefetch data based on user intent instead of the classic on-click or on-hover.
+ForesightJS is a lightweight JavaScript library that predicts user intent based on mouse movements and keyboard navigation.
+By analyzing cursor trajectory and tab sequences, it anticipates which elements a user is likely to interact with, allowing developers to trigger actions before the actual hover or click occurs (for example prefetching).

 ### [ForesightJS docs (with interactive demo)](https://foresightjs.com/)